mshafiee/astrology.ir/content/en/ephemeris/korea_republic_of/gwangju/_index.md

   - Ephemeris
   - Korea, Republic of
   - Gwangju
-description: 🗓 Wednesday, 11 May 2022
+description: 🗓 Thursday, 12 May 2022

 toc: false
 ---